razvantimis/frontend-national-g11/08 week /readme.md

-# AJAX
+# AJAX - Server request

 1. What is API?
 2. What is AJAX?
 3. Fetch
 4. JSON.stringly & JSON.parse
+5. Promise
-5. Workshop blog
+6. Workshop blog